roikonen/scalablemodeling/README.md

 Building a scalable foundation allows businesses to adapt to increasing demands and capitalize on opportunities without being limited by technical constraints.
 As these influential leaders have noted, scalability is not an afterthought; it is integral to achieve sustainable success.

-Without a scalable system from day one, even the best ideas can be slowed down by bottlenecks and inefficiencies as they grow.
-Designing with scalability in mind ensures that as demand increases, systems can grow exponentially to meet those demands without sacrificing performance or creating technical debt.

 > "The faster you scale, the more wealth you create."
 > _**Reid Hoffman** (Co-founder of LinkedIn)_